 To qualify for reimbursement:

-- Make sure the City has a current inspection report on file for your property
+- Make sure the City has a current inspection report on file for your property (if you received a letter notifying you of sidewalk repairs, we have the inspection report)

 - Complete the repairs by the deadline provided in the City’s official notice

-- Print and complete the Reimbursement Registration Form
+- Print and complete the Reimbursement Application

 - Return Reimbursement Registration Form with copies of invoices or receipts.